hindman/optopus/README.md

 The Optopus configuration is more efficient (53% the size of argparse), more readable, and requires less API knowledge.
-You just type what you want and have to remember litter more than a mostly already-known syntax.
+You just type what you want and have to remember little more than a mostly already-known syntax.
 Note that [Example 1](#example-1) used what Optopus calls a usage-variant syntax: it expressed the full command-line grammar in schematic form.
 Example 2 uses a closely related syntax, called opt-help syntax.
 Each line configures a single Opt (a